-The first known peoples on what is now Iowa soil were the Clovis people up to 13,000 years ago.
+The first known people on what is now Iowa soil were the Clovis people up to 13,000 years ago.
 Other cultures who have lived here include the Mound Builders and several Native American Tribes.
-When North America was discovered by Europeans, the land was claimed by various European nations until it was absorbed by the United States, became a territory, and in 1846, the 29th state to join the Union.
+When Europeans discovered North America, the land was claimed by various European nations until the United States absorbed it, became a territory, and, in 1846, became the 29th state to join the Union.

 After the Civil War was over, Iowa’s population continued to grow dramatically, almost doubling from 1860 to 1870.
 The introduction of railroads in the 1850s and 1860s transformed Iowa into a major agricultural producer.

 However, agriculture would not be enough to maintain Iowa’s economy in the long term, and in the early 20th century, the state began to change, increasing its manufacturing and service businesses.

 Today, Iowa continues to support its more than three million residents with a strong agricultural environment, as well as manufacturing, biotechnology, finance, insurance, and service businesses.
 The Omaha, Ho-Chunk, and Meskwaki (Sac and Fox) peoples continue to have reservations in the state.

 While visiting Iowa, say hello and give a wave to these fine folks as you follow Iowa’s National Scenic Byways along the shorelines of the mighty Mississippi River and over the hills above the Missouri River Plains.
 Trace the footsteps of Lewis & Clark, Buffalo Bill Cody, and Native Americans.
 Stop at some of the Hawkeye State’s best attractions, including the Bridges of Madison County, Amana Colony, and the Field of Dreams, and take a ride along the Boone & Scenic Valley Railroad.